scherzerthesis/thesis/manuscript.md

 ## Chapter One: Introduction {.page_break_before}

-**NSCLC**

-adasdkj

-Lung cancer is a global hazard on human health.
+**NSCLC** Lung cancer is a global hazard on human health.
 The historic consumption of cigarette smoke has caused lung cancer to be the most common and deadly form of cancer.
 Fortunately, smoking-rates have decreased in the past 30 years with lung cancer rates also on the decline.
 However, even if cigarette consumption were eradicated, lung cancer would still significantly affect human health.
 Indeedm it is estimated that approximately 25% of all lung cancer cases arise in never smokers [@pmid:23714547].
 Secondary causes of lung cancer include Radon exposure, high-heat cooking, family history, air pollution [@pmid:27174888].
 An individual's risk of lung cancer also increases with age due to  decreases in the efficiency of tumor supressive mechanisms such as tumor immunity and apoptosis[@pmid:22974775].

 Lung cancer can be broadly classified into two major histological categories that are named based on how the malignant cells look under a microscope: Non-small Cell Lung Cancer (NSCLC) and Small Cell Lung Cancer (SCLC).
 Within NSCLC, tumors are further characterized based on histological structures, anatomical location, cell-of-origin, as well as genetic drivers[@pmid:18815398].
 For example, lung adenocarcinoma is the most common subtype and is characterized by glandular and papillary structures while squamous cell lung carcinoma is characterized by keratin-pearls[@pmid:15059877].
 Moreover, adenocarcinomas arise from alveolar-type-2 (AT2) cells in the distal lung and alveoli and are typified by genomic alterations throughout the MAPK pathway, such as EGFR, KRAS, BRAF, PI3K [@pmid:32747478; @pmid:11751630].
 On the other hand, squamous cells carcinomas likely arise from basal cells and typically harbor SOX2 gene amplification [@pmid:27308419; @pmid:30332632].